 The Town Walk is risk-assessed and every effort is taken to ensure the safety and comfort of all customers.
 However, customers participate at their own risk and must make their own decision about suitability.

-The Town Walk takes about 2hrs, but the duration will be determined by the size of the group.
+The Town Walk takes about 2hrs, but the duration will be determined by the pace of the group.
 Customers can leave the walk at any time.

 We very much look forward to seeing you on our walk.
-Look out for the guide, near the fountain, by our yellow sign (see pic at top of page).
+Look out for the guide, near the fountain, close to the Royal Shakespeare Theatre and standing by our yellow sign (see pic at top of page).